GrooveWJH/PX4-SkyBridge-Relay/README.md

 ## Building `mavlink-router` from source

 Run the repository-level build helper to compile the `thirdparty/mavlink-router` submodule with Meson/Ninja.
-The script places the binary in `build/bin/mavlink-routerd`, which `scripts/bridge_control.sh` uses by default:
+The script places the binary in `build/bin/mavlink-routerd`, which `bridge_control.sh` uses by default:

 ```bash
 ./build.sh